AI for Clinical Care Workshop

 Please note that the Workshop will be at a different venue than the UF AI4Health CME Conference.

-The AI for Clinical Care Workshop at Lake Nona will be held April 19, 2023 at the UF Research and Academic Center at Lake Nona Campus (6550 Sanger Road, Orlando, FL 32827).
+The AI for Clinical Care Workshop at Lake Nona will be held April 21, 2024 at the UF Research and Academic Center at Lake Nona Campus (6550 Sanger Road, Orlando, FL 32827).

-This workshop will precede the UF AI4Health CME Conference, which will take place April 20-22 at the Disney World Yacht Club Resort (approximately 30 minutes from the Lake Nona campus).
+This workshop will precede the UF AI4Health CME Conference, which will take place April 22-24 at the Disney World Yacht Club Resort (approximately 30 minutes from the Lake Nona campus).

 AI Boot Camp (Beginner Track):

 For the beginner track, micro-learning tutorials built on the UF AI Boot Camp curricula will be modified and taught by CHoRUS faculty and UF College of Medicine AI faculty.
-Participants will be guided through several hands-on example applications of AI in Clinical Care via interactive Python programming notebooks that showcase AI/ML methods applied to real-world clinical datasets.
+Trainees will be guided through several hands-on example applications of AI in Clinical Care via interactive Python programming notebooks that showcase AI/ML methods applied to real-world clinical datasets.
 Instructional material will combine didactic with experiential learning.
 The beginner track assumes no prior programming experience and is aimed primarily at AI/ML novices.